-Now, go take your vitamins!
+Now, go enjoy your healthy, beautiful hair!